 Subsection A requires the Board to collect the data biennially from a representative sample of licensed and certified nurses and to make the information available to the public only in an aggregate form.
-An amendment to the emergency regulation currently in effect is proposed to change "licensed nurses" to registered nurses (RN's), licensed practical nurses (LPN's) and certified nurse aides (CNA's), as the statutory mandate for data collection includes all categories of nurses regulated by the board.
+An amendment to the emergency regulation was adopted to change "licensed nurses" to registered nurses (RN's), licensed practical nurses (LPN's) and certified nurse aides (CNA's), as the statutory mandate for data collection includes all categories of nurses regulated by the board.